 When I look back, I always seem to remember food as something that brought our family together.
 Whenever we were happy or had any big news to share, food would most definitely become the center of our attention.
 I remember most of our birthday celebrations not by the gifts we received, but by the feast my Mom made for us.
 Trips home from college during the summer were often preceded by many telephone calls of planning out the menu for the day I arrived.
 Most of our weekends were spent entertaining friends and family.
 I fondly remember my Mom working her way through a lavish meal irrespective of how many guests we were expecting.
 She would always say that it’s better to have food left over than let your guests leave feeling unfull.
 It should be noted that unless you eat till you almost drop, my Mom thinks you haven’t yet had enough.
 And so, it is from her that I have inherited this need to cook for my loved ones, and feed them till I know they can’t be fed anymore.

 Take for instance this lovely dish of eggplant.
 I remembered eating something like it a few years ago at a friend’s home.
 A bunch of us were getting together for a game night and she made an elaborate meal to kick off the evening.
-Then, a couple of days ago, we invited a few close friends over for an evening of cards.
-As I was halfway into the book and still immersed in Devi’s character, I wanted to make a meal reminiscent of game night.
+Then, a couple of days ago, we invited a few close friends over for an evening of cards and I wanted to make a meal reminiscent of game night.
 That’s how this recipe came into being.